losnappas/harkkatyo/readme.md

 </p>

 ## How to use
 composer install

+copy .env.example to .env

+php artisan key:generate

 php artisan migrate:refresh --seed

-php artisan key:generate (?)

 ## About Laravel